 The financial statements are prepared in accordance with the historical cost convention, except as disclosed in the accounting policies below and are drawn up in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)").
-These financial statements are presented in United States dollars ("US\$") and all values are rounded to the nearest thousand (US\$'000), unless otherwise stated.

 The preparation of the financial statements in conformity with SFRS(I) requires management to exercise its judgement in the process of applying the Group's accounting policies.
 It also requires the use of certain critical accounting estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the financial year.
 Although these estimates are based on management's best knowledge of current events and actions, actual results may ultimately differ from those estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
-Critical accounting estimates and assumptions used that are significant to the financial statements and areas involving a higher degree of judgement or complexity, are disclosed in this Note.
+Critical accounting estimates and assumptions used that are significant to the financial statements are disclosed in this Note.
+There were no significant critical judgement applied.